 10. She is the daughter, wife and mother of sailors.
 HM The Queen has always had a strong link with the Senior Service.

-11. She is a patron of the Royal Pigeon Racing Association, and named one of her birds 'Sandringham Lightning'.
+11. She has been a patron of the Royal Pigeon Racing Association, and named one of her birds 'Sandringham Lightning'.

 12. As a British passport is issued in the name of Her Majesty, it is not necessary for The Queen to have her own passport.